DecalFree/ComputerInterface/README.md

   - Use forward slashes (/) instead of backslashes (\\) in the path
   - Your background will be multiplied by the background's color
   - Paths can either be relative to your Gorilla Tag folder or absolute.

+As of Computer Interface version 1.9.0, using the `resetbg` makes it easier to change you background without the need to restart your game.
 You can also run ``setbg 255 255 255`` to leave the background with no modified color.

 ## Additional Features